whookie/sqs-demo/doc/09-architecture-decisions.md

 Having previously worked with gradle, albeit a long time ago, the choice was gradle.

 ### Database
-With the choice between a myriad of databases, the choice to use an H2 in-memory database is grounded in the tutorials I used to re-learn spring boot.
-They used an H2 in-memory database, so I stuck with it.
+With the choice between a myriad of databases, the choice to use a H2 in-memory database is grounded in the tutorials I used to re-learn spring boot.
+They used a H2 in-memory database, so I stuck with it.

 ### Test Frameworks
 - **Unit Testing**: The choice for JUnit with Mockito is once again grounded in the tutorials I used.